Site of the John and Mary Jones House: Underground Railroad

 The home served as a "station" on the Underground Railroad, which helped hundreds of fugitive slaves find freedom in the North and Canada.
 Serving as "conductors" on the Underground Railroad, the Joneses provided food and shelter to fugitive slaves, as well as clothing, money for transportation, and often bail and bond.
 According to Jones' daughter Lavinia, John and Mary Jones were responsible for sending hundreds of fugitives to Canada throughout the 1850s and early 1860s.

 Although the Joneses were both born free and had freedom papers, they put themselves at great risk through their involvement with the Underground Railroad.
 Under the Fugitive Slave Act of 1793, harboring or preventing the arrest of a fugitive slave was punishable by a $500 fine and possible enslavement for free blacks.
 Further, the Fugitive Slave Act of 1850 led to manhunts by mercenary slave catchers, many of whom were not beyond capturing and putting into slavery free blacks that had never been slaves.

 Their Chicago residence also served as a meeting place for locally and nationally prominent abolitionists, including Allan Pinkerton, Frederick Douglass and John Brown, and was the center of their life-long efforts to achieve greater civil rights for enslaved and free blacks alike.

 Current site

-It is not known exactly when the house was demolished, but by 1883 its location had become part of the Dearborn Station railroad yards.
-After the decommissioning and removal of the railroad tracks in the late-1970s, the grounds of the site were incorporated into the then-newly developed Dearborn Park and surrounding neighborhood of the same name in South Loop.
+It is not known exactly when the house was demolished; it may have been lost in an 1874 fire.
+By 1883 its location had become part of the Dearborn Station railroad yards.
+After the decommissioning and removal of the railroad tracks in the late 1970s, the grounds of the site were incorporated into the then-newly developed Dearborn Park and surrounding neighborhood of the same name in South Loop.
 Today, at the corner of 9th Street and Plymouth Court, there is no plaque or any other form of marker to commemorate the historic Jones house.